SileraUK/Defender-ASR-rule-Block-Win32-API-calls-from-Office-macro-/ASR_scripts/ASR_rule_Block_Win32_API_calls_from_Office_Macro_issue_Q&A.md

 * When such impaired shortcut is clicked, an end user is presented with an error dialog that the item cannot be open/ application cannot be found.
 * Application icons on Taskbar are replaced with a placeholder icon – indicating that the shortcut is no longer valid.
 * In File Explorer, impacted shortcut files may be removed.
-* In selected cases, file types other than .lnk can be impacted
+* Initial reports indicate that file types other than .lnk can be impacted.
+So far, the top observed non .lnk file extensions are library-ms, temp, cs, ps1, and url.
+Support channels are actively monitored to assess any additional impact.
 >>

 11.	**How can remote administrator determine what devices are impacted?**\